purifyjs/core/README.md

   [ungap/custom-elements](https://github.com/ungap/custom-elements) polyfill.
 You can follow support at [caniuse](https://caniuse.com/mdn-html_global_attributes_is).

+  But I don't recommend that you support Safari.<br> _Don't suffer for Safari, let the Safari users suffer_

 ## Future 🔮🦀

 - Right now, when a `Signal` is connected to DOM via `Builder`, we update all of the children of the `ParentNode` with